CheeseCake87/wRPC/README.md

-# 📡 wRPC
+# 📡 weeRPC

-The Wee RPC (wRPC) protocol is a JSON POST request based protocol which is design to be small
+The wee RPC (weeRPC) protocol is a JSON POST request based protocol which is design to be small.

 (Wee - meaning small in Scottish slang)

-Known libraries that use wRPC:
+Known libraries that use weeRPC:

 - [wRPC-JS](https://github.com/CheeseCake87/wrpc-js)
 - [Flask-RPC](https://github.com/CheeseCake87/flask-rpc)